Skip to Content

 Portrait image of a sliced duck breast being covered in plum sauce from a ladle

-Szechuan Duck Breast.
+Szechuan Duck Breast

-If you spend any time digging around my site you will discover that I have a thing for duck.
+If you spend any time digging around my site, you will discover that I have a thing for duck.

-My whole roast duck recipe has featured as my Christmas Day meal on many occasions.
-I make a duck ragu for pasta and I use the confit legs to make fancy duck bonbons, I even have a duck stir fry and duck curry.
+I also make a duck ragu for pasta, and I use the confit legs to make fancy duck bonbons, I even have a duck stir fry and duck curry.

 Oh yeah, burgers, I make duck burgers too.